rsx-utoronto/rsx-rover/rover/autonomy/scripts/obstacle_avoidance/DOCUMENTATION.md

 ## Future Goals

 - Currently only supporting cuboid footprint for robot.
 Should be generalized to any convex polygon in future.
 Should also be generalized for 3D shapes.
+- Detect a ditch/ figure out a plan if the rover ends up in one
 - No feasible trajectory found
     - Most probable reason: Rover footprint is in an obstacle
         - Either have a recovery behaviour or override this case somehow (maybe introducing cost for obstacles instead of yes/no)